jaeyeong951/toynews/README.md

 ### This is an Android Application provides news from various countries and sources.

-### It is made to be used as an example to build modern android application.
+### This news application is meant to be a good example to help people who want to build modern android application or refactor their architecture.

 ---